 The people were looking for an earthly leader like Moses.
 They still considered their country to be "their promised land," with the promise of milk and honey.

-So they had seen this miracle, the "Feeding of the Five Thousand," and had rightly identified Jesus was the One in Moses' prophesy, but what they couldn't grasp was that it wasn't God's plan, nor was it Jesus' mission.
+So they had seen this miracle, the "Feeding of the Five Thousand," and had rightly identified Jesus was the One in Moses' prophesy.
+What they couldn't grasp was that it wasn't God's plan, nor was it Jesus' mission.

 Although the people may have missed Jesus' true intent, they did recognize Him in prophecy.
 And who knows how many may have later become Followers and Christians after His death and ressurection.